- 86

 Anyone interested in early mining machinery and techniques will be fascinated by a visit to Cerro Gordo.
 Most of the mines were open pits and relatively primitive.
 But old mine ore cars, safes, and drilling equipment are still on the site.
 Inside the Union Mill building is a relatively well-preserved and sizable air compressor.

 There are ghost towns across America, and California is no exception.
-Some excellent places to visit are once-busy towns that eventually ended up on the wrong side of the boom-and-bust cycle.
+Some excellent places to visit are once-bustling towns that eventually found themselves on the wrong side of the boom-and-bust cycle.
 Why we are drawn to these remains something of a mystery.
 Nevertheless, visitors visit the deserted towns scattered across the deserts and hidden high in the California hills every year.

 Getting to Cerro Gordo Ghost Town

 The Cerro Gordo Ghost Town is privately owned, and you’ll need permission from the owner to access the property.
-Cerro Gordon Road passes through the ghost town.
+Cerro Gordo Road passes through the ghost town.
 Do not enter any buildings unless you have permission.
 The current owner of Cerro Gordo is Brent Underwood.
-You can subscribe to his YouTube channel for information on visiting the town and the latest news on the rebuilding of the hotel.
+You can subscribe to his YouTube channel for information on visiting the town and the latest updates on the hotel’s rebuilding.

-If you plan a visit during the winter, keep in mind that the town is at an elevation of more than 8000 feet.
-Heavy snowfall is common, and a 4WD is recommended to safely get in and out of the town.
-Cerro Gordo is about eight miles from Owens Valley town of Keeler, just about a ghost town with about 60 residents.
-We recommend you stop by Stinky Sock Hot Spring and see where the miners used to take their yearly baths and wash clothes.
+If you plan to visit during the winter, please note that the town is situated at an elevation of over 8,000 feet.
+Heavy snowfall is common, and a 4-wheel drive vehicle is recommended for safe travel in and out of town.
+Cerro Gordo is approximately eight miles from the Owens Valley town of Keeler, a small community with around 60 residents.

 Owens Valley Charcoal Kilns